TED-Style Talks: Engagement, Ethics, and Collaboration in Local Disaster Management

 panelist-avatar

-Terry Cooper, University of New Haven
+Terry Cooper, Adelphi University

 Operational Frameworks for Emergency Management Policy, Research, and Practice